Exemption from the CO2 levy

 In addition to in-house measures, an installation operator can have foreign certificates counted to a limited extent.
 If this reduced the emissions more than expected, however, the Confederation may issue it attestations under certain conditions.
 The attestations can be sold but cannot be counted towards the operator's own reduction commitment.

 According to each individual situation, various exemption models are available to installation operators:

 All installation operators that belong to a sector of the economy referred to in Annex 7 of the CO2 Ordinance and emit more than 100 tonnes CO2eq per year can be exempted in accordance with a simplified procedure with an emissions target.
 This determines the quantity of greenhouse gases that the installation operator may emit during the commitment period.
-The emissions target is calculated from the starting point along a linear reduction course to the end point in the year 2020.
+The emissions target is calculated from the starting point along a linear reduction course to the end point.

 For installation operators that were already exempted from the CO2 levy in the first commitment period (2008-2012) and whose exemption continued without interruption, the emissions target can be calculated on the basis of a simplified determination of the reduction course.
 The increased efficiencies from the first commitment period are taken into account.